t3db0t/PureeData/README.txt

 The project is freely available for forking on GitHub.
 PureéData is in part adapted from code by Jeraman.

+PuréeData is a 2011 commission of New Radio and Performing Arts, Inc. (a.k.a Ether-Ore) for its Turbulence web site (http://www.turbulence.org).
+It was made possible with funding from the Jerome Foundation.

-PureéData 2010 Ted Hayes & Sofy Yuditskaya
+PureéData 2010/2011 Ted Hayes & Sofy Yuditskaya